 You cannot register for a research/thesis course on your own.
 See FAQ #2.

 What it is:

-An allowance for using one course to count towards another within the
+An allowance for using Course A to count towards Course B within the

 Neuroscience curriculum (core, research, capstone, and structured